T486; Short form: BSc/Arc

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-Design is the core activity of Architecture at UCLan and we aim to provoke debate, encourage diversity and develop advances in the subject.
-You will gain experience of all aspects of building design and construction and will be well-equipped to meet the demands of a low carbon approach to the needs of society.
+Design through critical enquiry and creative action is the main activity at the Grenfell-Baines Institute of Architecture and we aim to provoke debate, encourage diversity and relentlessly innovate within our discipline.
+You will gain experience of all aspects of building design and construction, equipping you to meet the demands of a low carbon approach to the needs of society.

-This approach, together with promotion of a culture of technical competence, employability and entrepreneurship will be integrated and demonstrated within student projects, papers and presentations.
-This ensures the UCLan Architecture course equips graduates with the skills to progress to architectural practice and professional accreditation or to a career in a related field.
+This approach alongside a culture of technical competence, creative practice, employability and entrepreneurship will be integrated and demonstrated within student projects, assignments and presentations.
+You will complete our course with the skills to progress into architectural practice and professional accreditation or to a career in a related field.

 "We had a great culture in the studio and still to this day.
 I am close with many of the people I graduated with.
 This culture allowed me to develop skills that I still find useful.
 The pressure I faced at University was all new to me, and to be able to come out successful on the course set me up to want more."